arnnikislam/DevConf-assignment01/README.md

 - Featured speaker cards for AI/ML, cloud and DevOps, frontend, and security
 - Standard, Pro, and Team pricing options
 - Responsive layout for desktop, tablet, and mobile displays
-- Semantic HTML, descriptive alternative text, keyboard-visible focus states, and reduced-motion support
+- Semantic HTML, descriptive alternative text

 ## Built with